et9719/stepldn-v2/README.md

 - On the product detail page you can view the individual product, its description and price.
     - You can choose the size of the product.
-    - You can choose the quantitiy of the product.
+    - You can choose the quantity of the product.
     - At the bottom of the page you can choose to either add this item to your bag or go back to the products page to view other items.

 <img src="media/readme_media/feature-product-details.png" alt="Product detail functions">